voucherifyio/voucherify-openapi/docs/guides/getting_started/Key-Concepts.md

 ### Validation rules

-Validation rules are conditions that are applied to campaigns or standalone vouchers.
+Validation rules are conditions that are applied to campaigns or standalone vouchers <!-- Earning Rules, Distributions -->.
 The conditions must be met for the campaign incentive to be applied to a customer.

-A validation rule object can be attached to or detached from a campaign, standalone voucher, or promotion tier.
+A validation rule object can be attached to or detached from a campaign, standalone voucher, or promotion tier. <!-- Validation rules can be created in advance and can be attached to multiple incentives -->

 > 🚧 Managing validation rules
 >